Note: Nicaragua is currently experiencing some major political unrest, so please check current safety warnings before

 Nicaragua was just made for bucket list adventures – with nearly 20 active volcanoes and two equally epic coastlines, it’s heaven on earth for the adventurous spirit.
 The icing on the cake?
-Nicaragua is one of the safest and cheapest places in all of North America, with a dorm bed starting at $5 USD per night.
-Nicaragua is far cheaper than its neighbors Costa Rica and Panama, but it’s just as safe and full of adventures.
+Nicaragua is one of the cheapest places in all of North America, with a dorm bed starting at $5 USD per night.
+Nicaragua is far cheaper than its neighbors Costa Rica and Panama, but it’s just as full of adventures.

 Volcano board down Central America’s youngest volcano

 Of all the top things to do in Nicaragua, volcano boarding down Cerro Negro is perhaps the most unique.
 Cerro Negro is a young volcano at only 150 years old, and it’s also one of Nicaragua’s most active.
 In fact, it’s overdue for an eruption, adding an extra death-defying element to your 30+ mph hurdle down thousands of feet of volcanic gravel.
 It’s one of the most popular activities to do in Nicaragua, and you can’t go far in the country without seeing a backpacker wearing a volcano boarding T-shirt.

 This one’s not for the faint of heart — I fell three times and lived to tell the tale — but it’s an adrenaline rush that only Nicaragua can offer.
 Volcano boarding is something you have to do with a tour; it’s impossible (and unwise!) to do independently.
 It’s the most popular thing to do in Leon, so be sure to book ahead to reserve a spot.

 Cliff jump and swim through Nicaragua’s version of the Grand Canyon

 Somoto Canyon was only “discovered” in 2004, and it’s a well-kept secret (until now – sorry y’all) as few outside of Nicaragua have even heard of it.
 Those who go will be rewarded with turquoise blue water surrounded by limestone cliffs reaching hundreds of feet high.
 You can jump off cliffs up to 33 feet high or just swim and float through the peaceful water — no matter how you enjoy it, Somoto is one of the best things to see in Nicaragua, so be sure you make time for it if possible.